PhillyStyle/Method-Crypter-DEMO-2/Readme.md

 ## What is New in 2.0?
 * Smaller File size:
-  * In version 2.0 the file size of Crypted.exe is dramatically reduced.
+  * In version 2.0 the file size of Output.exe is dramatically reduced.
 From about 450 KB to just 23-26 KB.
 This is done by not including dnlib in the Crypted.exe anymore.
 * New payload injection method:
   * In version 2.0 we no longer use junk methods for our encryption overhead.
 We don't encrypt to the method space anymore at all.
 Instead we encrypt to base64 encoded strings and inject them into the file, then we replace the code in the methods we encrypted with stack neutral junk code.
 Using a binary patching method that I created.
-  * Crypted.exe no longer has to copy it's self to the temp directory to open it's self with dnlib because we don't use dnlib in Crypted.exe anymore.
+  * Output.exe no longer has to copy it's self to the temp directory to open it's self with dnlib because we don't use dnlib in Output.exe anymore.
 We just use memory offsets now.
   * Now that there is real code in our methods, the JIT compiler gets ahead of us compiling code we don't want compiled yet, so I had to add the Force Re-JIT section to the dialog.
     * ForceReJit is the name of a method we use in Crypted Demo.exe, and all it does is force the Just In Time compiler to recompile code when we want it to.
     * ForceReJit would break if Randomize Method Names was checked, so I had to fix that.